c25l/old-news/README.md

 file and stable output, but also accept json for subs and maybe also serialize a big, global rss feed out of it?
 4) twitter integration?
 May be a challenge.

+## Alternate direction:

+Rss->Pinboard.
+Maybe daily check frequency, any new items are just sent over, after whatever detection scheme is used (maybe just datetime?).
+Figure out API, would be like email but no notifications and silent unless checked.
+Probably also want to consider aggressive tagging so as to be able to filter/delete as wanted.